The family of Landon Nobles, a man shot and killed by police on Sixth Street more than a year ago, is suing the Austin Police Department.

 Two officers shot and killed Landon Nobles after they say he shot at them.
 However, Nobles’ family says they’ve waited a year for investigators to produce proof and have meanwhile found evidence that they believe shows otherwise.

-The family’s attorney, Edmund Skip Nobles, says he takes issue with a statement APD Chief Brian Manley gave hours after Nobles’ death.
+The family’s attorney, Edmund Skip Davis, says he takes issue with a statement APD Chief Brian Manley gave hours after Nobles’ death.

 “The officers, as they pursued him, observed that he had a pistol, and, at one point, based on our preliminary investigation and our reports that we’ve been given, the suspect did turn and fire towards our officers,” Manley said to the press at the time.